gcpearse/gcpearse/README.md

 ### 🌱 Currently working on:

-The back end of a full-stack application for gardeners, allotment owners, and other subsistence farmers to keep track of crops and jobs on their plots.
+The back end (Express REST API) of a full-stack application for gardeners, allotment owners, and other subsistence farmers to keep track of crops and jobs on their plots.

 Take a look at the repository [here](https://github.com/gcpearse/agriculture-back-end).